ecc1/gnarl/README.md

 * `regtest` reads the RFM69 registers and prints them on the serial console

-* `sniffer` receives Medtronic packets and prints them on the serial console.
+* `sniffer` receives Medtronic packets and prints them on the serial console
-  You must first define the pump frequency by editing `main.c`

-* `pumpstat` displays the status of a Medtronic insulin pump when you press the button.
+* `pumpstat` displays the status of a Medtronic insulin pump when you press the button
-  You must first define the pump frequency and serial number in the file `pump.h`

 * `bletest` is a simple BLE server that can be queried with a tool like [nRF Connect](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-mobile)

+* `mmtune` finds the frequency at which the pump responds with the strongest signal and displays the results graphically

 To build the `blink` application, for example: